 Did you know that up to 1800 people ride bikes to Newport Folk Festival each day?
 Wow!
 That’s the highest percentage of bikes to any music festival in the country!

 Join the movement and be part of reducing the stresses of motor vehicles on our beautiful historic and natural landscape – enjoy Newport by bike!
-Scroll down for routes, maps, Park ‘n Bike lot locations, bike tune up information, and how to volunteer …
+Read on for routes, maps, Park ‘n Bike locations, bike tune-up information, and how to volunteer…